 Ease of use

 BrandCrowd is very focused on getting you up and running with a logo in minutes, when possible.
-Sure, picking out your base logo and customizing it to your liking can definitely take a while, especially if you’re picky like me.
+Sure, picking out your base logo and customizing it to your liking can take a while, especially if you’re picky like me.
 But the process itself is simple and quick, and if you’re not as particular as I am, getting a logo in ten minutes is entirely possible.
-It shouldn’t take you more than an hour or so if you take it quite slow.
+It shouldn’t take you more than an hour or so if you take it slow.

 Heck, you can get it done in about three minutes, if you click on the first logo you see, don’t change much, and are quick with your credit card details.
 Again, I wouldn’t recommend doing it like that, but you can.